A safety in American football is an important and versatile position on the football field.

 The strong safety is a little bit different from the free safety.

 Strong safeties are often built like linebackers; however, they have the speed of a safety.
-These players play both the run and the pass, but mainly the run.
+These players play the run and the pass, mainly the run.

-They get their name strong safety because they need to be strong and play the run from depth.
-Often, the strong safety will play at the same depth as a free safety but is responsible for playing a gap or run fit.
+They get their name strong safety because they must be strong and play the run from depth.
+The strong safety will often play at the same depth as a free safety but is responsible for playing a gap or run fit.

 In the present-day NFL, the player that provides the best visual for strong safety is Tyrann Mathieu.
 Not only built tough in stature, but Tyrann also covers any pass that comes his way.
 His speed and physicality also allow him to play the run effectively, as he’s not scared of larger running backs.